abhishekdev45/user-management/README.md

 ###Accessing the Application

-You can now access the application by visiting http://localhost:3000 in your web browser.
+- You can now access the application by visiting http://localhost:3000 in your web browser.
+- By Default Login page will open.
+- Click on Register to register new user.

 ### Additional Notes
 - Ensure your MongoDB server is running and accessible with the provided MONGO_URI.